gyorilab/mira/mira/dkg/resources/README.md

    of these, switching in your desired NCIT term.
 Note that this will take the whole branch under your term, so be specific!
 3. Run `custom_ontology.sh`.
 This requires having `robot` and `python` installed and available.

+## `manual.obo`

+Some of the ontology artifacts are just too big to work with ROBOT, so `manual.obo` is a place to dump any extra terms from those